gpmcadam/swapsy/README.md

 Which is bad because it's long, ungainly, wasteful and mutates the state directly.
 Also note, there are worse implementations than the one above.

-But with array-swap, keep your reducers pure and
+But with arrayswap, keep your reducers pure and
 readable:

-    const swap = require('array-swap');
+    const swap = require('arrayswap');

     const items = (state = [], ({ from, to })) => {
       switch (action.type) {